 - Maples Client Privacy Notice – Legal Services (EU+JE+UK).
-This notice applies to the legal services we provide through our partnerships and other entities in Ireland, Jersey, and the UK.
+This notice applies to the legal services we provide through our partnerships and other entities in Ireland, Jersey, Luxembourg, and the UK.

 Please note that we consider each of our partnerships and other entities that provide legal services to be a ‘controller’ in their own right for the purposes of the General Data Protection Regulation ("GDPR") and equivalent legislation, and therefore we do not enter into addendums or agreements which seek to impose the requirements of Article 28 of GDPR on us.

 Where our clients outside Europe need to share personal information which were imported from Europe with our non-European partnership or entity, we will offer to enter into the prevailing ‘controller-to-controller’ form of EU standard contractual clauses, so long as it is appropriate and necessary to do so.